braab86/csv_test/README.md

 ## Introduction

-This module downloads data from a series of csv files from an AWS S3 bucket.
+This module downloads data from a series of csv files stored in an AWS S3 bucket.
 It then loads the data into DataFrames, concatenates the DataFrames, pivots the DataFrames, then exports as a csv